junxit/us-congress-bills-115/derived/amendments.md

 ### 15 U.S.C. § 1665d

-> by striking “Bureau of Directors of the Federal Deposit Insurance Corporation” and inserting “Board of Directors of the Federal Deposit Insurance Corporation” each place that term appears; and
+> by striking “Bureau of Directors of the Federal Deposit Insurance Corporation” each place that term appears and inserting “Board of Directors of the Federal Deposit Insurance Corporation”; and

 | | |
 |---|---|